 Imagine: the very thick and creamy custard gets poured into a greased casserole dish and topped with artichoke hearts and feta, crumbled.
 The custard puffs up, turns golden; and the crusty top gives way to the creamiest, most delicious center.

-It’s Paleo/Primal, made without grains.
-But there is flour, cassava flour!
-If you haven’t worked with cassava flour yet, it’s a revelation.
+Paleo folks, if you haven’t worked with cassava flour yet, it’s a revelation.
 It contains prebiotics; so it’s great for colon health, feeding the good flora in your gut.
 I actually feel better the days I eat it.
 While still on the GAPS diet, but now phasing off, this is my favorite food that we’ve been able to add into our diet, a truly healthy complex carbohydrate.
 (Here’s where to get it.)

 Here’s the main dish that will please your intimate family and any cozy guests.